Ilfracombe: Culture

 Each year, the residents and schoolchildren of Ilfracombe celebrate their heritage.
 These celebrations include six carnivals – a May Day, led by a "green" man walking celebration, it is a successor to the May Day events held for centuries until suppressed by the church in the 19th century because of riotous, licentious and drunken behaviour; Ilfracombe Victorian Celebration, a week-long programme of events held annually in June to celebrate a time of the town's prosperity; a large street carnival procession during August, organised by Ilfracombe Lions; the "sea ilfracombe" festival in September and the Lighting of the Lights held during November; and at Christmas, a Christingle.

-A farmers' market is held regularly in the Lantern Community Centre on High Street.
-By the Landmark Theatre there is a small museum, housed in the buildings of the laundry of the former Ilfracombe Hotel.
-For those of literary intent there is an Ilfracombe authors'/writers' group.

-The town hosts 10 small art galleries, including the exhibitions displayed by the Art Society in their gallery in the Arcade on the seafront, the foyer of the Landmark Theatre, the Quay and in "Number Eleven, The Quay" within which there are many Damien Hirst works, including butterflies, pharmacy, small statues and wallpaper designs.
-In October 2012 Damien Hirst loaned the statue, Verity, to the District Council, it is a controversial piece but stands guiding mariners into the safety of the harbour.
-The town is home to many artists who work with Damien Hirst (winner Turner Prize for contemporary art 1996), of significance the 2011 shortlisted Turner Prize artist, George Shaw, has a studio and now lives in the town.
+The town hosts 10 small art galleries, including the exhibitions displayed by the Art Society in their gallery in the Arcade on the seafront, the foyer of the Landmark Theatre, the Quay and in "Number Eleven, The Quay" within which there are many Damien Hirst works.

 Two other charitable events are organised each summer by Ilfracombe Round Table.
 Both make use of Ilfracombe Pier as a display area.
 The first of these is the annual "South West Birdman" contest which involves entrants seeking to 'fly' from the pier in home-made flying machines.
 The second event is "Rescue Day", an opportunity for members of the public to learn about the activities of the emergency services.
-The highlight of the day is a simulated air-sea rescue involving the launch of the Ilfracombe RNLI lifeboat, a Sea King helicopter from RAF 22 Squadron, Exmoor Search and Rescue team and local Fire, Ambulance and HM Coastguard services.